ptqa/chef-scollector/README.md

 * `node['scollector']['collectors_dir']`  - Sets dir for external collectors (scollector runs all executables every `interval` sec in collectors_dir/`interval`/)
 * `node['scollector']['config_cookbook']` - Cookbook where template scollector.conf.erb is stored
 * `node['scollector']['tags']` - Tags to add to metrics, that scollector sends to bosun.
+* `node['scollector']['init_style']` - explicitly set the init system used.
+Options are `systemd` or `runit`.
+The default is to automatically infer it.
+Only CentOS 7+ is recognised so far; everything else defaults to runit.

 Recipes
 -------

 This section describes the recipes in the cookbook and how to use them in your environment.

 ### default

 Includes the `golang::packages` and `scollector::configure` recipes by default.

 ### configure

+Configures scollector.conf and:

+* On CentOS 7+: installs systemd service for scollector and starts it
-Configures scollector.conf and enables runit service for scollector.
+* Elsewhere: enables runit service for scollector and starts it

 Usage